x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 <br>

 # `Creating a Variable`
-To define a variable write the name of the variable followed by a single equal sign `=`
+To define a variable write the name of the variable to the left followed by a single equal sign `=`
-> * a single equals sign `=` is used to assign a variable to the data it references
+* a single equals sign `=` is used to assign a variable to the data it references
+* When defining a variable it must always be on the `left side` of the `=`

-> * **For source code readability variable names should represent the data they store**
+**`For source code readability variable names should represent the data they store`**

 <br>